Download the full article from which this summary was taken.

 Between 13,000 and 10,000 years ago the ice sheets finally retreated from this area and by 7000 years ago the grasses, shrubs and small trees such as birch that first covered the land were themselves covered by extensive forest populated with elk, deer, bear and wolves.
 Our local human history began with the Middle Stone Age people who as nomadic hunter/gatherers established migration routes which can be traced today in the layout of modern roads.
 One such track led down the line of Dingwall high street to the ferry crossing to Alcaig.
 An influx of new arrivals occurred about 3500BC from Europe and these became the farmers creating permanent settlements leading to connecting routes.
 The main overland routes to the south from the Black Isle were the drovers’ routes.
 Muir of Ord’s Market Stance was the meeting point for the droves from the Black Isle, Strathconon and Easter Ross before their journey south to Crieff and Falkirk.

-Illustrations of the various means of transport associated with Culbokie will be added to the Gallery at the foot of this page.
+Illustrations of the various means of transport associated with Culbokie have been added to the Gallery at the foot of this page.

 Click on one of the images to open a slide show and progress left or right.
 It is quite likely that this gallery will be updated quite regularly as more historic photographs relating to Culbokie become available.